 A solicitor will ensure all of your wording is correct so you don’t end up giving up warranties which is a risk if the response isn’t worded right.
 If a mistake is made in your correspondence, the other party’s solicitor could take advantage and it could result in you being sued.

 Another point to consider if you’re a seller, is that the buyer’s solicitor will always prefer to send money to a valid solicitor’s account rather than direct to the seller to protect against money laundering regulations.

 What is a deed of covenant and why does it matter?

 A deed of covenant means an agreement is in place so you (the property owner) must perform certain obligations.
 This can be in the form of paying a regular amount of money to a third party or limiting the use of the land.
 This is transferred over to each new buyer.

 If you’re selling a property that has an existing deed of covenant a draft contract must be provided to the purchaser’s solicitor.
 It can be off-putting to a buyer so it’s best to be transparent and provide this early on, offering as much information as possible.
 If you wait until you’re further down the line it could cause complications, slow down the process or even cause the buyer to pull out.

 Need more help and advice?
-Our Conveyancing Services team can guide you through the process.
+Our Conveyancing Solicitors can guide you through the process.
 To arrange an appointment please contact us on 01270 624225, alternatively please email email@example.com